How I cope with rejection

 • Maybe there is even a better one!

-• And I need to keep trying so I can push enough doors open that I find the right one FOR ME.
+• I need to keep trying so I can push enough doors open that I find the right one FOR ME.

 Writing this down in my notebook felt so cathartic, like I was giving myself the exact pep talk I needed to hear.